 Co-workers will be allowed to donate accrued leave to another employee who has exhausted their leave benefit for: a serious medical issue; or an extraordinary circumstance that would require time away from work.
 All leave donation requests will be reviewed and approved by the Administrator/CEO or designee.
 Employees may donate up to 40 hours of their PTO annually to other Medical Center employees (including probationary employees) in the event the receiving employee is experiencing an illness or emergency and has exhausted their PTO and has no IAP available.
 To ensure that a co-worker is not exhausting his/her own leave balances (both annual and bank) by donating leave, they must retain a total of at least 80 hours of leave.
 Medical Center employees may accept a maximum of 160 hours of donated PTO per fiscal year.
 All donations will remain anonymous.
 Employees are prohibited from lobbying for leave donations.
-Leave is donated on an hour for hour basis, regardless of the individuals' hourly rate.
+Leave donated will be based on donors hourly rate.
 Cash-in of donated leave is not allowed, and donated leave will not be paid out to the receiving employee upon termination of employment for any reason.